suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 ## Lock API {#counter-lock}

-This is a simple REST style API over HTTPS.
+This is a simple REST style API over HTTPS used to request lock for a counter for a provided Counter ID.

 ~~~~
-GET /lock/<MLS Group ID>?val=<counter>
+GET /lock/<Couner ID>?val=<counter>
 ~~~~

-Returns "Ok" if lock acquistion succeded, a "Confict" response with lock is already held with retry_later time value or "CounterError" with  current value of the counter when the requested counter doesn't match the expected value.
+Returns "Ok" if lock acquistion succeded, a "Confict" response when lock is already held with a retry_later time for retrying the lock acquistion or a "CounterError" with the current value of the counter when the requested counter doesn't match the `expected_next_value`.

 ## Increment API {#counter-incr}

+The increment HTTPS API allows the counter value stored in `expected_next_value` to be incremented for the provided Counter ID.

 ~~~~
-POST /increment/<MLS Group ID>
+POST /increment/<Counter ID>
 ~~~~

+Returns "Ok" if the counter value was successfully incremented, a "Error" responses if the provider "Counter ID" hasn't been locked yet.

+TODO: Define Error responses and codes for authorization failures.

 # Interactions with MOQ Secure Objects